Umamahesh07/Umamahesh07/README.md

 ## About Me

-I am Uma Maheshwar Amanchi, a Full Stack Software Developer with a Master of Science in Computer Science from Kent State University.
-Specializing in Java, Spring, and cloud technologies, I have a strong background in data management, mobile and web development, and machine learning.
-My experience includes optimizing backend infrastructure, designing user-friendly interfaces, and leading strategic updates in various cloud environments.
-Proficient in Agile and Scrum methodologies, I am committed to continuous learning and leveraging technology to create impactful solutions.
+I’m Uma Maheshwar Amanchi, a Full Stack Software Developer with a Master’s in Computer Science from Kent State University.
+I specialize in backend development using Java, Spring, and cloud technologies, with a strong focus on data management, mobile and web application development, and AI integration.
+My expertise includes optimizing backend infrastructure, enhancing system performance, and contributing to innovative solutions in cloud-based environments.
+Proficient in Agile and Scrum methodologies, I’m passionate about continuous learning and leveraging emerging technologies to build impactful and scalable software solutions.

 For a more detailed overview of my professional journey, please feel free to download my resume